Anish M. Amarsi

 1D non-LTE abundance corrections via INSPECT

-WebSME for online spectral synthesis (and 1D non-LTE abundance corrections -- experimental)
+WebSME for online spectral synthesis (and 1D non-LTE abundance corrections -- work in progress)

 PySME for spectral synthesis (can use pre-computed departure coefficients for 1D non-LTE analyses)